cristoper/kivasort.americancynic.net/README.md

 ### Updating Dependencies

-KivaSort.org uses [bower](http://bower.io/) to manage its dependencies.
-The minimum of files from each dependency is tracked in the KivaSort git repository so that the site can be built immediately after cloning.
+KivaSort uses [yarn](https://yarnpkg.com/) to manage its dependencies.

-To update all dependencies run `bower update` and then check any modified files into git.
+To update all dependencies run `yarn upgrade`.

 ### Deploy to gh-pages